pvsairam/Dria/README.md

 ./dria.sh
 ```

+**Reward:** The first 150 participants will get a role and, of course, receive an airdrop.
+If you want, you can use `screen`, close the running process first, then create a screen session with `screen -Rd sultan`, and then run it again with: `./start.sh -m=gpt-4o-mini`

 ***NOTE***

 Enter the private key from MetaMask (new wallet).
 Enter the OpenAI key (new account).
 If you don't have one, create it first at https://platform.openai.com/